manish9794/chemistry/pedagogy/README.md

 <a name="LO"></a>
 #### 1. Focus Area : Instrumentation and Practical Skills
-<br>The experiment is based on instrument available in lab and student need to perform experiment.
+<br>The experiment is based on Fourier's conductivity instrument available in lab and student need to perform experiment.

 #### 2. Learning Objectives and Cognitive Level